Programming can be viewed free on cable television and on Roku players and Roku televisions and its mobile subscription network at AccessNetwork.tv.

 Programming is accessible via open captioning (no decoder needed) for deaf and hard of hearing people as well as those learning English as a second language.
 Some shows are also very visual and present no language barriers.
 The bulk of these series are produced by the Deaf-owned and operated production company, Davideo Productions.

 For the latest updates, visit our Access Network Facebook page HERE.

 MAGIC MOMENTS is a series that spotlights various magic tricks and illusions by magicians of days past and today.
 Special effects films are also presented.

 This is a television talk show focused on living a full, healthy and balanced life.
-The show features panel discussions, interviews and demonstrations focused on whole life health, which includes fitness, nutrition, relationships, and ways to promote overall health.
+LIFESTYLE MAGAZINE features panel discussions, interviews and demonstrations focused on whole life health, which includes fitness, nutrition, relationships, and ways to promote overall health.

 TOONS! presents popular classic cartoons and animated shorts for enjoyment by the family and classic film fans.
 All episodes are open captioned to help promote reading and literacy.